Always Join Each Travel Loyalty Program (and Use AwardWallet to Manage Your Accounts)

 When you purchase airline tickets, you should always take advantage of the opportunity to earn miles from your flights.

 Because you can earn miles for your flights with your choice of many different frequent flyer programs, you can focus your mileage earning in just a few frequent flyer accounts, rather than spreading them across many different programs.
+You'll build up meaningful balances much more quickly.

 Why collect miles?